Rienk Mast: Nebraska

 In April 2023, after four years at Bradley, Mast announced that he would be transferring to Nebraska, where he would have two years of eligibility remaining.
 He explained his move by stating that "Bradley is a great basketball spot, [...] but you get to play against high majors 4-5 times a season.
 I want to see how I match up and play under bright lights every night.
 I want to see how I stack up against the best competition in college."
 After playing one year with Nebraska, Mast sat out the entirety of the Nebraska's 2024–25 season due to an injury on his left knee that required surgery; he obtained a medical redshirt and was confirmed to be returning to Nebraska the following season.

+Indiana Pacers

+On June 25, 2026, after going undrafted in the 2026 NBA draft, Mast signed with the Indiana Pacers on an Exhibit 10 contract.
+He played 4 games for the team in the 2026 NBA Summer League, averaging 15.3 points, 9.0 rebounds, and 1.8 assists per game.

 International career

 Youth teams

 In 2017, Mast played for the under-16 and the under-18 Netherlands national basketball team.
 He played at the 2017 FIBA Europe Under-16 Championship Division B, where he reached the final and made the tournament All-Star Team.
 Mast averaged 11.9 points, 10.1 rebounds and 1.4 assists per game.

 In 2018, Mast won the 2018 FIBA Europe Under-18 Championship Division B while being the captain of the Dutch under-18 team.
 On January 21, he committed to play for the Bradley Braves in NCAA.